slowanimals/HotStox/README.md

 ##### Link: https://hotstox.streamlit.app/

 #### Have you ever felt FOMO from failing to cash in on a hype stock?
 If that's the case, I present to you a solution!
-#### HotStox is a sentiment-analysis model that finds, ranks, and visualizes trending stock tickers across various Reddit investment communities so that you can catch the next big trend before any headlines do
+#### HotStox is a sentiment-analysis application that finds, ranks, and visualizes trending stock tickers across various Reddit investment communities so that you can catch the next big trend before any headlines do

 <img width="648" height="473" alt="Screenshot 2025-09-25 at 7 37 18 PM" src="https://github.com/user-attachments/assets/144832da-6f6a-4da9-9b72-d7d0d110b5df" />